 Awards

-Her Majesty’s Lord Lieutenants are the representatives of the Crown for each county in the United Kingdom.
-They are men or women of all backgrounds and are appointed directly by Her Majesty the Queen.
+His Majesty’s Lord-Lieutenants are the representatives of the Crown for each county in the United Kingdom.
+They are men or women of all backgrounds and are appointed directly by His Majesty the King.

-The Lord Lieutenants’ Awards of Meritorious Service and the Lord Lieutenants Cadets Awards for the counties of Shropshire, Staffordshire, Warwickshire, Herefordshire, Worcestershire and the West Midlands are facilitated by West Midland Reserve Forces and Cadets Association (WM RFCA).
+The Lord-Lieutenants’ Awards of Meritorious Service and the Lord-Lieutenants Cadets Awards for the counties of Shropshire, Staffordshire, Warwickshire, Herefordshire, Worcestershire and the West Midlands are facilitated by the West Midland Reserve Forces & Cadets Association (RFCA).

-The awards are presented at ceremonies in each county, organised by WM RFCA and presided over by the Lord Lieutenant.
+The awards are presented at ceremonies in each county, organised by West Midland RFCA and presided over by the Lord-Lieutenant.

 The principal criterion for nomination for this award is exceptional service, as it is not intended as a routine recognition of long and loyal service.
 Outstanding service in operations should be recommended through the chain of command, however such service can form part of the evidence of exceptional service.
 As a guide an individual should normally have served for a minimum of 6 years before being considered for an award, although those with less service will be considered on their individual merits.